This post may contain affiliate links. Please read my affiliate policy for more information.

 Soaring Spirits International

-The whole website is a plethora of information for widows.
+What’s more, the whole website is a plethora of information for widows.
 So don’t just stop at the grief support options.
 Check out all of the widow resources and ways to get involved.

-If you can’t find a regional grief support option, considering starting a chapter yourself!
+However, if you can’t find a regional grief support option, considering starting a chapter yourself!

 Most hospices provide grief support groups and are even open to those who never used hospice services.